TheLakeMan/Hyperion/examples/multimodal/visual_qa/README.md

-# TinyAI Visual Question Answering (VQA) Example
+# Hyperion Visual Question Answering (VQA) Example

-This example demonstrates how to use TinyAI's multimodal capabilities to answer natural language questions about images.
+This example demonstrates how to use Hyperion's multimodal capabilities to answer natural language questions about images.
 The visual question answering system combines computer vision and natural language processing to understand image content and provide relevant answers to user questions.

 ## Features